chel-007/agentXTransformers-RealTime-EventDriven-AI-Trading-on-OrderlyNet/README.md

 10. if you do not run the cells in sync, it is recommended to **restart the kernel** to ensure proper functioning. running the cells in sequence is highly recommended.

 11. the strategy requires a stable internet connection to function properly. 🕹

+> NB: global variables of the strategy(eg, self.abc, self.xyz) are reset whenever the `agent controls` cell is run.